How Happiness Is A Choice (With Real-Life Examples)

 Traffic is one of the best examples, as it is just so relatable.
 I mean, who hasn't been frustrated at the traffic before?
 Road rage is real, and it's something that a lot of people have to deal with every single day.

 But as you may already know, your mental outlook on this situation is something that you can control.
+I've written an entire article about how having a positive mental attitude can help you live a happier life.

 Our happiness is influenced by an endless list of factors.
 Some of these factors are controllable (like hobbies, your work, or your fitness).
 However, most of these factors are out of our control.
 They are external happiness factors that we don't get to influence.
 The busy traffic is a perfect example of an external factor.